Beyond Words: An Experimental Study of Signaling in Crowdfunding: Discussion

-In this study, we provided experimental validation of the effectiveness of crowd signals quantifying variation in contribution amounts and times in predicting fundraising success.
-We showed with two related experiments that participants consistently select contribution lists with high crowd signals, even when they attribute their choice to nonexistent differences in project descriptions.
-Uncovering the link between crowd signals and individual decision-making, we showed that the signals are robust to participants' altruistic tendencies and baseline interest in various project categories.
-The above findings improve our understanding of peoples' preference for certain crowdfunding projects over others via the (unknown) social signaling that takes place on such platforms.
-With this, our findings not only provide novel insights into an essential issue in online capital allocation, but also an open problem in understanding the link between mechanisms of social influence and success on online platforms.
-We hope that our results will contribute to the efficiency of crowd financing and advance further research on mechanisms of social signaling, including outside of crowdfunding.
+Our research focuses on how signaling among funders affects their choices and the success of funding requests.
+We validate the ability to predict fundraising success from crowd signals that quantify variation in contribution amounts and times.
+We show with two experimental studies that participants consistently select contribution lists with large variations in contribution amounts and timing, even when they attribute their choice to nonexistent differences in project descriptions.
+Uncovering the link between crowd signals and individual decision-making, we demonstrate that the signals are robust to participants' susceptibility to social influence, altruistic tendencies, and baseline interest in various project categories.
+Our results provide not only novel insights into an essential issue in online capital allocation but also an open problem in understanding the link between mechanisms of social influence and success on online platforms.
+We hope our work will improve the efficiency of crowdfunding and advance future research on the mechanisms of social signaling, even beyond the context of crowdfunding.